Court Support Services

 Telephone: 416-289-5000, ext.
 2280

-The School of Business offering will focus on a practical approach that will see students learn through Court Support Services courses that include:
+This School of Business offering focuses on a real world, hands-on practical approach that sees you learn through courses that incorporate:

 - Career-oriented assignments

 - Regular attendance in family, criminal, small claims and municipal court settings

 Because the field will require you to interact with judges, lawyers and other courtroom personnel, you gain an understanding of Canadian law and how the courtroom clerk functions in civil, criminal, tribunal and family law settings.

 The work experience, meanwhile, provides an opportunity to shadow professionals in a courtroom to gain practical, real courtroom knowledge.
 Faculty and staff in the Court Support Services program will work closely with you to maximize your shadowing experience.

 If you enjoy getting your courtroom fix from TV shows, it is time to put down the remote and join the action by attending the Court Support Services program.

 |Course Code||Course Title||Location|